bluecaret/carettab/README.md

 Submit a Pull Request in GitHub if you would like to contribute.
 Always welcome help with translations especially :)

 ## Build

+### First time installation:
+1. Make sure you have [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed
+2. Run `npm install` for packages necessary to build the project

+### Development workflow:
-Run `npm start` for a dev build.
-You can then run `npm run start:chrome` to start an instance of the dev build in Chrome.
+1. Run `npm start` for a dev build.
+This is where local changes will be compiled and built.
+2. Then, you can run `npm run start:chrome` to start an instance of the dev build in Chrome.
+Alternatively, you can use `npm run compile` and manually add the `dist` folder to your browser's installed extensions.

 ### For a production ready build